HOLY FAMILY AMERICAN NATIONAL CATHOLIC CHURCH-LAS CRUCES, NM (FOUNDED-1995)

 Parish Council

 Serving until Dec.
-31, 2022: Martha Morales and Melissa Carbajal
+31, 2024: Martha Morales and Jessica Lyn Robles

 Finance Committee